elementor/elementor/readme.txt

 = 0.8.0 - 07.09.2016 =
 * New! - Added columns ordering on mobile normal / reverse
 * New! - Now you can edit section and column in tablet or mobile mode
-* New! - Set font size per device
+* New! - Set font-size per device
 * New! - Set line-height per device
 * New! - Set letter-spacing per device
 * New! - Set padding per device